johnnyshields/mongoid_classy_denorm/README.md

 * One cannot code methods into the denormalized `Hash` objects as if they were regular models.

-* Mongoid's default demongoization is used on the denormalized Hash, which does not preserve `DateTime` vs. `Date`, `String` vs. `Symbol`, etc. due to ambiguities between mapping MongoDB types to Ruby types.
+* Mongoid's default demongoization is used on the denormalized Hash, which does not preserve `DateTime` vs. `Date`, `String` vs. `Symbol`, etc. due to ambiguities between mapping MongoDB types to Ruby types [(see here)](https://github.com/dzello/mongoid_alize/issues/18).

 * Parts of the Alizé gem code are in practice duplicating Mongoid's built-in embedded document functionality.
 This adds extra complexity and testing overhead to the gem.